Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/sql-server-index-fragmentation.md

 ALTER INDEX ALL ON dbo.MyTableName REBUILD WITH (ONLINE=ON)
 ```

 Certain data types prevent you using `ONLINE=ON` (like big text fields).
-In these cases, you can’t do it with this option enabled, so you have to use:
+In these cases, you can't do it with this option enabled, so you have to use:

 ```sql
 ALTER INDEX ALL ON dbo.MyTableName REBUILD